yuetang625-UT/BromodomainProteins/README.md

 second step: choose the gene list you would like to inquire about expression level. (please transfer the gene_id to Ensembl gene id)

 third step: choose the gene that you're interested in its mutation. (support one gene)

+updata1: new version will allow you to access the sample_type (tumor or normal)